Do you want to learn anything online for free?

-If I talk about paid courses, then Udemy has a money back policy which means if you purchase a course and didn’t like it, then they have a full refund policy within 30 days of purchase.
+If I talk about paid courses, then Udemy has money back policy which means if you purchase a course and didn’t like it, then they have a full refund policy within 30 days of purchase.

-Coursera has partnered with big universities such as Duke, Stanford, John Hopkins, etc to host their courses in a wide range.
+Coursera has partnered with big universities such as Duke, Stanford, John Hopkins, to host their courses in a wide range.

 You can find business, accounting, data science, or entrepreneurship courses with official certification.
-Many of the courses are either free or cheap to take.
+Many of the courses are free or cheap to take.

 If you need certification, you need to pay a little money.
 However, if it really adds value to your resume, then paying a few bucks doesn’t hurt.

-I am currently using Coursera & I must say that they provide deep knowledge about the said topic & that too for free.
+I am currently using Coursera & I must say they provide deep knowledge about the said topic & that too for free.